 Procedure for Review of Related Party Transactions.
 Potential conflicts of interest must be approved in advance, including related party transactions reportable under SEC rules, or related to the Smith family, in accordance with our Corporate Governance Guidelines.
 We have a detailed code of conduct, the A. O. Smith Corporation Guiding Principles, which applies to all employees, officers and directors, and specifically addresses conflicts of interest.
 There has been no waiver of the code of conduct, requested or granted, for any directors or officers.
 Further, the Corporate Governance Guidelines provide the procedure for review of related party transactions reportable under SEC rules, with approval by the Nominating and Governance Committee required if any such transaction involves a director, executive officer, or his/her immediate family members.
+Other than the matters identified in "Director Independence and Financial Literacy," each of which was reviewed by the Nominating and Governance Committee and the Board and determined to not be material, there have been no related party transactions.

 Potential Director Candidates.
 The Nominating and Governance Committee will consider any candidate recommended by stockholders, directors, officers, third-party search firms and other sources for nomination as a director.
 The Committee considers the needs of the Board and evaluates each director candidate in light of, among other things, the candidate's qualifications.
 All candidates' minimum qualifications are identified in the Corporate Governance Guidelines and the Criteria for Selecting Board of Director Candidates, both of which can be found on our website by clicking on "Investor Relations," then "Corporate Governance" and then on the specific document.
-To summarize, all candidates should be independent and possess substantial and significant experience which would be of value to us in the performance of the duties of a director.
+To summarize, all candidates should be independent and possess substantial and significant experience which would be of value to our company in the performance of the duties of a director.
 Recommended candidates must be of the highest character and integrity, free of any conflicts of interest, have an inquiring mind and vision, and possess the ability to work collaboratively with others.
 Each candidate must have the time available to devote to Board activities and be of an age that, if elected, the candidate could serve on the Board for at least five years before reaching the mandatory retirement age, which is 72, absent a waiver approved by the Board.
 Finally, we believe it appropriate for certain key members of our management to participate as members of the Board, while recognizing that a majority of independent directors must be maintained at all times.
 All candidates will be reviewed in the same manner, regardless of the source of the recommendation.
 Although not part of any formal policy, our goal is a balanced and diverse Board, with members whose skills, background and experience are complimentary and, together, cover the spectrum of areas that impact our business.